 They have been told by the council to leave by Tuesday.

 Mid Devon District Council said although it would like to help it must uphold planning policy.

 The couple told BBC News they would continue their battle.

 Mrs Mason said: "We are sustainable in vegetables and feed our family and other members of the village."

-The site has an allotment and greenhouses and the couple have regenerated an orchard.'Allowance in the law'
+The site has an allotment and greenhouses and the couple have regenerated an orchard.

 The couple are currently living in a lorry on the site and said they do not depend on the state.

 If forced off the land they may have to use emergency accommodation and benefits, they added.